dsilgadosalcedo/editor/decisions/PROMPTING.md

 - Line breaks are preserved with `\n`
 - Empty strings are allowed

-## Import/Export Behavior

-### Drag & Drop Support

-- **Image files**: Automatically added as image elements at drop position
-- **JSON project files**: Shows dialog to import as new project or elements
-- **JSON canvas files**: Imported directly as elements (backward compatibility)

-### Import Options

-1. **Import as Project**: Creates new project with all artboard settings preserved
-2. **Import as Elements**: Adds elements to current canvas, preserving element properties

-### Project Limits

-- When importing as project and limit is reached, oldest project is automatically removed
-- User is notified when projects are auto-removed

 ## Usage Notes

 1. **Aspect Ratio Lock**: When `artboardAspectRatio` is not null, changing width automatically adjusts height and vice versa